kiranshahi/Impact-of-AID-on-Poverty-Alleviation/README.md

 # Impact of AID on Poverty Alleviation

 ## Findings
 From this dashboard, we discovered Burundi is one of the countries with the highest extreme poverty rate, and the current extreme poverty rate is 79.39%, the moderately poor rate is 14.16% and 5.25% near-poor.
 In 2016, Burundi received the highest AID from the donor at about 600 million USD, and in 2019 it is 317 million USD.
-Hence the visualization shows that AID from the donor agency was not much effective to reduce the poverty Sub-Saharan African region.
+Hence the visualization shows that AID from the donor agency was not much effective to reduce the poverty in Sub-Saharan African region.

 ## Demo
 ---